-2> stop the drx-RetransmissionTimerDL for the corresponding HARQ process.
+2> stop the drx-RetransmissionTimerDL for the corresponding HARQ process if it is running.

 1> if a drx-HARQ-RTT-TimerDL-PTM expires:

 2> if the data of the corresponding HARQ process was not successfully decoded:

 3> start the drx-RetransmissionTimerDL-PTM for the corresponding HARQ process in the first symbol after the expiry of drx-HARQ-RTT-TimerDL-PTM.